It’s an exciting time for us all. Let me explain.

 With expanding personal health data sets, care providers increasingly need to alter the way they have traditionally provided care.
 For example, at one time, physicians were reaching straight for their prescription pads upon finding that a patient was beginning to experience elevated blood pressure.
 Today, a review of ranges of genetic factors and lifestyle data can quickly determine if lifestyle modification is the best choice, or if one specific drug from a group of similar medications is best tailored to the needs and makeup of that individual patient.
 This new reliance on precise data promises to offer a better outcome in any specific case.
 It should be no surprise that increasingly, an individual’s healthcare is driven by more specific personal information than any other time in history.

 So how can we make the most of this data?
-Legislation has already been passed to prioritize research to do just that.
-The 2009 HITECH Act is dedicating funding to advance the study of comparative effectiveness — the science of discovering which drugs work best for patients.
-The 2015 Obama's Precision Medicine and the new 2016 Cancer Moonshot initiatives are defying the bound of innovation to use data to enable preventive and personalized medicine and ultimately cure cancer and other plaguing chronic diseases.
+Legislation has already been passed to prioritise research to do just that.
+The 2009 HITECH Act is dedicating funding to advance the study of comparative effectiveness—the science of discovering which drugs work best for patients.
+The 2015 Obama’s Precision Medicine and the new 2016 Cancer Moonshot initiatives are defying the bound of innovation to use data to enable preventive and personalised medicine and ultimately cure cancer and other plaguing chronic diseases.

 Wearables and genetic mapping are priming the market for precision medicine.
 With the growing power of big data analytics tools and constant expansion of healthcare IT, the dawn of precision medicine is no longer a dream.
 The time is now.

-As these trends continue, our children's and grandchildren's version of medicine will be so personalized, so individualized that it would be unrecognizable to our parents' and grandparents' generations.
+As these trends continue, our children’s and grandchildren’s version of medicine will be so personalised, so individualised that it would be unrecognisable to our parents’ and grandparents’ generations.
 Today, we are already enjoying some benefits of precision medicine.
-Imagine how we'll be able to apply insights from research into your daily care.
+Imagine how we’ll be able to apply insights from research into your daily care.